 The Differences between Teams and Slack

-- Sharing Content – If your primary collaboration source is Google Drive, Slack allows you to create and share these kinds of documents easily.
-Teams, however, operates on the Office 365 package.
+If your primary collaboration source is Google Drive, Slack allows you to create and share these kinds of documents easily while Teams operates on the Office 365 package.
 You can view, collaborate on, and edit files within Teams, without having to leave the platform, which is not possible in Slack.
+This is a game-changer when it comes to productivity.
+Teams users can access, share and edit files with just a few clicks and within one single application.
+It also allows for co-authoring documents and simultaneously working on a document with your colleagues in real-time.

-- Affordability – Regarding cost-effectiveness, both platforms have a free version, making them available for small companies that don’t need the extra features.
+Regarding cost-effectiveness, both platforms have a free version, making them available for small companies that don’t need the extra features.
 The open Teams version offers more capabilities than Slack.
-Also, companies that have an Office 365 Business subscription, Teams will be included in the package for free.
+Also, companies that have an Office 365, Teams is available in many different licensing SKUs or is an easy add-on.
+Slack’s plans start at $6.67/user/month and Microsoft Teams starts at $5/user/month.